 .

-DO YOU LIKE THE MATERIAL?
+DID YOU LIKE THE MATERIAL?
 SUBSCRIBE TO OUR EMAIL NEWSLETTER:

-Have you adapted to its bathing conditions?
+Have you adapted to his bath conditions?

 How have the leaves adapted?